-Honestly, I think that all depends on the age and maturity level of your child.
+Honestly, I think whether or not you make the trip to Legoland depends on the age and maturity level of your child.

 Let’s just say the signs warning was an UNDER-exaggeration.
 We exited the ride completely drenched, but full of giggles.